IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

     - 'iv': initialization vector
     - 'key': AES key

-    - 'siglen': signature length in bytes.
+    - 'siglen': signature length in octets.
 This depends on the used security policy.

   * Secure Channel ID: Encoded as decimal value.